-Optimistic Navigation: Creating the Illusion of Performance
+Optimistic Navigation: Boost Perceived Performance

 The Problem: Slow Navigation and Unresponsiveness

-Picture this: you click a link and await one second for a server response; the UI is frozen, and the website feels broken.
 In the demo app below, try clicking the links to experience the delay in navigation.
 The app includes two links: one to the 'Lorem Ipsum' article and another to the 'Home' page.

 Solution: Client-side prediction